juagargi/scion/doc/protocols/scion-header.rst

     \text{Expiration Tick}` seconds after Unix epoch.

 BWCls
-    The bandwitdh class this reservation has.
+    The bandwidth class this reservation has.

 RLC
     The Request Latency Class this reservation has.